The 5 Best Mattresses For Heavy People of 2026

 The best mattresses for heavy people offer solid support without sacrificing cozy comfort layers or pressure relief.
 While firmer mattresses are generally recommended for heavier individuals, some Medium-Firm and Medium mattresses still offer good support and are often better for side sleeping.
 Mattresses specifically designed for heavier people often have a higher weight rating to ensure comfort and durability.
 Whether a mattress is designed for a specific weight category or not, sturdy edges and durable materials are also a consideration.

-We've tested more than 45 mattresses, and these are our recommendations for the best options for heavy people.
-Check out the best firm mattresses, best memory foam mattresses, and best mattresses for more options.
+We've tested more than 50 mattresses, and these are our recommendations for the best options for people in the heavier weight category, defined here as 110 kg/242 lb.
+If you want to see more options, check out the best firm mattresses, the best hybrid mattresses, and the best mattresses overall.

-The comfort layer is the only foam in the mattress and is made of high-quality latex, which helps it resist forming permanent body impressions for longer than lower-quality materials.
+The comfort layer is the only foam in the mattress and is made of high-quality latex, which helps it resist forming permanent body impressions for longer.
 Firmer coils along each side of the mattress give it very sturdy edges, and it's cooling enough for hot sleepers.
 That said, while it offers satisfactory support for back and side sleepers in the heavier weight category, you may want one of the more supportive options below if you sleep on your stomach.

 While it's not as cooling as the Saatva Latex Hybrid, it's still a good option for hot sleepers, and its fantastically sturdy edges provide a solid surface for getting in and out of bed.
 The layers are all made of high-quality latex, which will help the mattress resist sagging for longer.
 However, its body conformity for heavier people is just decent.
 If you sleep on your side, a more conforming mattress will better reduce pressure on your arm and shoulder.

-It's a good option for sleeping with a partner, since its fantastic motion dissipation performance means you won't feel most movements.
+Its fantastic motion dissipation performance also helps make it a great option for couples, since compared to the previous picks, you'll hardly feel any of your partner's movements.
 It's cool enough for hot sleepers and has sturdy edges, so you can sleep comfortably near the side of the bed.
-That said, it's not as durable as the Sleep On Latex Pure Green Organic.
-It uses both good-quality and low-quality foam, which may cause it to show signs of wear sooner.
-Also, like the Saatva Latex Hybrid, it may not be quite supportive enough for stomach sleepers.
+However, it's not as durable as the Sleep On Latex Pure Green Organic.
+It uses both good-quality and low-quality foam, which may cause it to show signs of wear, like permanenent indentations, sooner.

-It offers excellent motion dissipation, so your partner's movements are less likely to wake you.
-While it has very good overall cooling performance, it's not quite enough for hot sleepers.
+Its motion dissipation isn't as good as the Tuft and Needle Mint's, but it's still excellent, so you won't feel your partner's every move.
+However, despite its name, it's not quite cooling enough for persistently hot sleepers.
 Similarly, its edge support is good, but not great, so if you want sturdy edges for getting in and out of bed, it may not be ideal.
 Like the previous pick, its mix of good and low-quality foams makes it moderately durable.

-It's cooling enough for hot sleepers, and its excellent motion dissipation helps you sleep peacefully with a partner.
+It's cooling enough for hot sleepers and offers excellent motion dissipation, so you can sleep peacefully with a partner.
 The edges are reinforced with stiffer coils, providing excellent edge support.
-However, it's not as durable as the previous picks, with just one layer of good-quality foam.
+However, it's not as durable as the previous picks.
+While it includes one layer of good-quality polyfoam, its upper layers aren't as durable and will be more prone to forming permanent indentations sooner.

 Notable Mentions